castwide/solargraph/README.md

 Solargraph is a set of tools to integrate Ruby code completion and inline documentation into IDEs.
 The first supported IDE is Visual Studio Code.

+## Online Demo

+A web-based demonstration of Solargraph is available at http://solargraph.org/demo.

 ## Installation

 Solargraph is available as a Ruby gem: